 Canned beans have their place, and we do cook with them, however, dried beans are best.

 They're cheap, healthy, and the taste and texture are unbeatable.

 If you can find five minutes before bed to put the beans in a pot and cover them with water so they can soak overnight, they'll be ready to cook when you wake up.

 We suggest making making them on Saturday or Sunday, or whenever you know that you'll have the morning free to cook them.

 How to Cook Them

-I’m going to show you the long way to soak beans and a way to shorten the soaking time if you’re in a hurry.
+We're going to share the long way to soak beans and a hack to shorten the soaking time if you’re in a hurry.

 Rinse and Soak

 You can't cook dried beans unless you soak them in water for several hours.